SnootyMonkey/Falkland-CMS/README.md

 * teachers and professors
 * collectors / hobbyists / enthusiasts

+### Who is this not for?

+* Anyone that needs granular [security](#security)
+* Anyone that needs extensive new content authoring
+* Anyone that needs extensive, professional-grade offline artifact cataloging

 ### What are some (hypothetical) example uses of Falkland CMS?

 * The Venerable VIC-20 - an online exihibit of everything Commodore VIC-20